 Entering the cave involves just a short walk along a flat path, then up a gentle ramp to a platform.
 There's no fee - you just turn up and go in.
-The cave isn't large, and doesn't have stalactites (it's granite), but if you look closely at the walls and ceiling you'll see what makes this little nook different - an assortment of ancient Aboriginal cave paintings.
+The cave isn't large, and being made of granite it doesn't have features like stalactites, but if you look closely at the walls and ceiling you'll see what makes this little nook different - an assortment of ancient Aboriginal cave paintings.

-At first there doesn't appear to be much to see, but once your eyes grow accustomed to the low light, images become clearer.
+At first there doesn't appear to be much to see.
+But if you hang around long enough for your eyes to grow accustomed to the low light, images become clearer.
 There are hand stencils, plus depictions of the animals used as food in this area.
-Some are hard to spot and may require some manouvering up the sloping floor in order to better see out-of-the-way parts of the ceiling.
+Some are hard to spot and may require some manoeuvring up the sloping floor in order to better see out-of-the-way parts of the ceiling.
 The harder you look for the markings, the more you see.

 The art in Mulka's Cave is believed to be around 3000 years old according to a WA museum report I read.
-On the other hand, another internet source claimed 30000 years, and the Aborigines would have been around back then.
+On the other hand, another internet source claimed 30000 years - not implausible because Aboriginal people were around back then.
 In any case, the cave paintings are very old.
 They are also associated with the legend of Mulka, an ancient character whose story you can read all about at the cave.

 There are also some pleasant walks from the car park, which complement the cave and make a visit even more worthwhile.
 My legs definitely appreciated a walk after a long drive.

-A short loop trail passes through a range of local vegetation, and reveals fine examples of a gnamma hole and a lizard trap used by Aboriginals in millenia past.
+A short loop trail passes through a range of local vegetation, and reveals fine examples of a gnamma hole and a lizard trap used by the land's original inhabitants in millennia past.
 The gnamma hole is a rock waterhole which retains water long after rain, and the lizard trap in this case is simply a slab of granite propped up on stones.
-They may be basic, but features like these helped the Aboriginals thrive, and there are information signs to fill you in on the details.
+It may sound basic, but features like these were effective and helped Aboriginal people thrive.
+There are information signs to fill you in on the details.

 So if you're visiting Wave Rock, I can recommend going a little further to Mulka's Cave.
-You won't just see ancient paintings - you'll get an interesting glimpse into a culture that was around long before any Romans thought of starting an empire.
+You won't just see ancient paintings - you'll get an interesting glimpse into a culture that was around a very long time before any Romans thought of starting an empire.